Frequently Asked Questions (FAQs)

 Besides the Private Pilot Kit, what else do I need to buy?

-The Private Pilot Kit is required to be purchased by the end of the third flight lesson.
-Other items required at the same time are a headset and aeronautical charts.
-A headset is not part of the kit because there are so many choices and price ranges for headsets.
+Items required to be purchased in addition to the pilot kit are the Aircraft Information Manual and aeronautical charts.
 Aeronautical charts and publications are not in the kit because they expire periodically and must be purchased each time a revised version is released.
 Ask your instructor for more details.

-Is there a medical requirement for my Private Pilot Certification?
+Is there any medical requirements for my Private Pilot Certification

 Yes.
-Prior to soloing an aircraft, a student must obtain a 3rd class medical certificate from an AME (Aviation Medical Examiner).
-If your health is in question, we highly recommend you obtain this certificate prior to beginning your flight training.
-If you cannot obtain a medical certificate, you cannot solo*.
-A list of approved AMEs in our area is available at our office. *A Medical Certificate is not required for students seeking LSA Certification.
+The FAA requires that a student must obtain a 3rd class medical certificate from an Aviation Medical Examiner prior to soloing an aircraft.
+However, LFTC policy stipulates that you obtain a medical certificate prior to beginning flight training.
+If you cannot obtain a medical certificate, you cannot solo.
+A list of approved AMEs in our area is available at our office.

 What if I have a lesson scheduled and the weather looks like we may not fly?